-The Big Yak and all the other IC events throughout the year are great opportunities to develop yourself and your careers.
+IC events throughout the year are great opportunities to develop yourself and your career.
 Don’t let fear hold you back.
-I’ll be there next Saturday so do come over and say hi if you spot me – and if you have a piece of advice I’ve not mentioned in this blog, comment below so others can benefit from your wisdom!
+And if you have a piece of advice I’ve not mentioned in this blog, comment below so others can benefit from your wisdom!

 Here’s what some fellow internal communicators had to say…

 👋🏾@helendeverell, I’ll see you at #TheBigYak next weekend.
 One of my top connection tips is asking about what book or podcast they recommend and why.
 This helps understand a bit about them without jumping into personal topics straight away.
 Hope this is helpful!